Siddik2202/Docker-Django-Project/README.md

-This is a simple notes app built with React and Django.
-Befor you follow this steps, you should install docker, docker-compose and also login docker.
+This is a simple notes app built with React and Django. \n Befor you follow this steps, you should install docker, docker-compose and also login docker. \n Installation Proces:
-Installation Proces:
   i) You can Clone this project using git clone https://github.com/Siddik2202/Docker-Django-Project.git ii) After that you need to create this Dockerfile with Install app dependencies.
 I already created so you can run by using  docker build -t my-image-name .